ibilon/lime-gtk/README.md

 haxe build.hxml
 ```

-You can change the sample that will be loaded in [Main.hx line 76](https://github.com/ibilon/lime-gtk/blob/master/Main.hx#L76).
+Then click on the button of the sample you want to load.

 ## Licence